syncfusion-content/fileformat-docs/FileFormat/Presentation/Working-with-PowerPoint-presentation.md

 control: Presentation
 documentation: UG
 ---
-# Working with PowerPoint presentation
+# Work with PowerPoint presentation

 ## Cloning a PowerPoint presentation

 Cloning a PowerPoint presentation creates a new copy of the PowerPoint presentation.
-The cloned copy is an independent object that means changes made in the cloned copy of the presentation does not affect the source PowerPoint presentation.
+The cloned copy is an independent object that indicates changes made in the cloned copy of the presentation do not affect the source PowerPoint presentation.

 {% highlight c# %}
 [C#]